-It is estimated that 1,532 women will be diagnosed with ovarian cancer this year and whilst it is the 10thmost common cancer type for Australian women, with survival beyond five years after diagnosis at only 46%, it’s a disease that constantly requires improved education of the public.
-Specifically to ensure we as women understand the early signs and symptoms, in order to ensure an earlier diagnosis, and therefore better survival outcomes.
+It is estimated that 1,532 women will be diagnosed with ovarian cancer this year and while it is the 10th most common cancer type for Australian women, with survival beyond five years after diagnosis at only 46%, it’s a disease that constantly requires improved education of the public.
+Specifically, to ensure we as women understand the early signs and symptoms, in order to ensure an earlier diagnosis, and therefore better survival outcomes.

 A recent poll by Pink Hope found that awareness of ovarian cancer signs and symptoms are low (around 50% of women admitted to not knowing the symptoms), and this lack of awareness can lead to confusion and fear, and to all kinds of misconceptions.